arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 In the above example, we have defined variables to contain the number of dogs and the number of cats, and then used these variables in a calculation to get the total number of pets, which is itself assigned to a variable.
 The `all_pets` variable can then be used repeatedly later (maybe we want to calculate costs associated with feeding and housing all of these pets, for example, or how many collars we'll need).
 Now, if the number of dogs or cats changes, we can just change the value in the variable statement and re-run our code!

 <div class = "important">
 While strings in Python need to be in quotation marks, variable names do not.
-The reason that strings require quotation marks is so that Python knows that they aren't variables!
-Numbers and boolean values like `True` and `False` do not need quotation marks either, but you also cannot use numbers or boolean values by themselves as variable names (a mix of letters and number is okay).
+The reason that strings require quotation marks is so that Python knows that when you type "abc", you mean the **literal characters** "abc", and not some variable with the **name** `abc`.

+Numbers and boolean values like `True` and `False` do not need quotation marks either, but you also cannot use numbers or boolean values by themselves as variable names (but naming a variable using a mix of letters and number is okay).

 If, for example, you typed `dogs` without defining it as a variable, you would get an error message that looks like this: `NameError: name 'dogs' is not defined`.
 Variables are defined (or declared) when you assign a value to them.